lynzrand/konachan_mirror/README.md

 like to see how it performs.

-This site is currently hosted on [konachan.kcsl.ink](http://konachan.kcsl.ink), and is synced with this repository every 12 hours.
+This site is currently hosted on [konachan.kcsl.ink](http://konachan.kcsl.ink), and is synced with this repository.

 ## Screenshots

 ![](docs/res/scn_upperhalf.png)

-A Sample screenshot of the website.

 ## Roadmap